BjAlvestad/vscode-simatic-scl/README.md

 Due to not supporting all built-in functions yet, and not parsing tags yet, multiple linking errors are expected.

 ## Changelog

+### v0.0.6

+- Add parsing of tag declarations (in xml file), and linking to them.
+- Add parsing of nested multi-line comments.
+- Update TextMade grammar for SCL instead of using the auto-generated one with only keywords.
+  - Used the TextMate grammar in [Gunders89 Siemens SCL extension found in his vscode-scl repo](https://github.com/Gunders89/vscode-scl) as starting point.
+Changes from that starting point is listed in the points below.
+  - Fixed TextMate grammar so that it also highlights nested comments correctly.
+  - Add highlighting for any character enclosed in double quotes, not just word chars, since TIA allows special characters in the name.
+  - Removed grammar for built in functions, since we are using a LSP, and will want to treat them same as normal functions outside of the TM Grammar.
+- Updated 6 npm packages, removing 1 moderate severity vulnerability.

 ### v0.0.5